This article covers some common questions on how Symantec DLP Detection Servers function when the Enforce Server or Oracle database are down.

 Q1.
 Does the Detection Server save a copy of all Enforce policies locally when the Enforce and database server are down?

-Yes, your Detection Server keeps copy of all Enforce policies in memory when your Enforce and DB server are down.
+Yes, your Detection Server keeps copy of all Enforce policies in memory (RAM) when your Enforce and DB server are down.
 As long as the Detection Server does not restart, detection will continue.
-If the Detection Server is restarted, it will request a copy of the policies from Enforce.
+If the Detection Server is restarted, policies stored in the memory will be lost and it will request a copy of the policies from Enforce.
 FileReader process on the Detection Server will not function until it gets policies from Enforce.
 FileReader will try to restart if it fails to communicate with Enforce.

 Q2.
 When the Enforce Server and database are down, can the Detection Server continue to detect incidents and analyze the network traffic?

-Yes, the Detection Server continues to detect incidents and analyzed network traffic when the Enforce Server and database are down.
+Yes, the Detection Server continues to detect incidents and analyzed network traffic when the Enforce Server and database are down, unless the DLP services or the Server is restarted.

-The Detection Server keeps all incidents in Incidents directory (For Windows C:\Vontu\Protect\incidents, For Linux /var/Vontu/Incidents)
+The Detection Server keeps all incidents in Incidents directory (For Windows \ProgramData\Symantec\DataLossPrevention\ServerPlatformCommon\<version>\incidents, For Linux /var/Symantec/DataLossPrevention/ServerPlatformCommon/<version>/incidents)

 Q3.
 If the Detection Server can save the incidents locally, then what is its maximum capacity of storage of queued up incidents (incident buffer capacity)?